Secure your referral network now! Here are 15 strategies family lawyers can use to nurture and develop their referral network for better business.

 To really achieve the full benefits of referral marketing, family lawyers need to ensure that they’re proactive and dynamic.
 Here are 15 strategies family lawyers can use to nurture and develop their referral network.

-1. Use Social Media to stay connected with referral sources.
+1. Use Social Media to stay connected with a referral network

 2. Send timely information to professional and personal contacts.